avlihachev/obsidian-workout-ai-tracker/README.md

 **Template-Free Workouts:**

-- Choose "Создать пустую тренировку" for custom workouts
+- Choose "Create Empty Workout" for custom workouts
 - Manually enter each exercise name as you go
 - Add sets one at a time with full flexibility